IfzaRasool/hello-rails-react/README.md

-# Hello React-Rails-Demo App
+# Hello React-Rails App

-A demo app to show how to use React and React-Rails together.
+A react-rails app to show greetings

 ## Built With